Pešturina: Layer 1

-Humus layer, with objects from later prehistory.
+Humus layer - It contains objects from later prehistory.

 Layer 2

 Made of light-brown compact sediment.
 Artifacts from the Upper Paleolithic were discovered: bladelets, unretouched blades, straight backed points and combined tools.
 They were characteristic for the Gravettian and early Epi-Gravettian periods.
-The layer is disturbed by the rodent activities but also as the later inhabitants leveled and dug the terrain.
+The layer is disturbed by the rodent activities.
+Later, the inhabitants leveled and dug the terrain.
 As a result, some Middle Paleolithic artifacts can be found but they do not originate in this layer.
 Fauna remains are very fragmented.
 Most abundant remains of the carnivorous animals belong to the grey wolf while the prey animals include aurochs, horse and Alpine ibex.
 Remains were also found of the hares, cave hyena, Mustelidae and red deer.
 Over 100 artifacts were found.
 They were mostly made of chalcedony and the beige and brown flint stone and their structure point to the short term habitation.

 Layer 3

-Consists of brown sediment.
+It consists of brown sediment.
 Artifacts generally belong to the Denticulate Mousterian culture, from the Middle Paleolithic period.
 It is quite disturbed in the later periods, with rodent holes.
 Fauna remains are numerous, mostly corresponding to the one discovered in Layer 4.
-Most plentiful are those of horses and aurochs while the main predators found is the cave hyena.
+Most plentiful are those of horses and aurochs while the main predators found are the cave hyena.
 Other remains include hares, red fox, cave bear, Eurasian lynx, Mustelidae, roe deer and Alpine ibex.
 The structure of artifacts found in the layer for the most part also corresponds to Layer 4.
 Apart from chalcedony and the beige and brown flint, the grey-green flint is also used but the most common are tools made of quartz.